 Travelling by air is also an option available from a small airstrip just outside of the town.
-From San Jose or Liberia, planes will fly to Nosara and then to Samara.
+From San Jose or Liberia Costa Rica, planes will fly to Nosara and then to Samara.
 Daily buses also run from Nicoya, Liberia, and San Jose.
 You can ask also for private transfers to get there.

 Giada Hotel can be found here and becomes a great choice for your stay in the area when traveling to Costa Rica.

 The town has a sizeable population of ex-pats and retired people; even though, the place presents no shortage of accommodations.
 Many of the accommodations that can be found here are private, very luxurious, and immersed into the natural beauty of the zone.